Michael slowed before he meant to.

 Only four other candidates had arrived.

-That told him something immediately.
-This was not a spectacle.
-No crowd, no officials pretending this was inspirational, no cameras looking for a clean hero shot.
+No crowd.
+No officials pretending this was inspirational.
+No cameras angled for a hero shot.
 Just wet concrete, armed personnel, and a wound in reality.

 The largest of the four stood near a stack of supply crates, rolling his shoulders inside a heavy tactical vest.
 Thick frame.
 Shaved head.
 Big hands.
-Not slow, but built like he preferred problems that could be solved by running into them.
-A frontliner, maybe a reinforcement type.
+Built like he preferred problems, he could solve by running into them.
+A frontliner, probably.
+Reinforcement type, if the bronze shimmer under his skin meant anything.

 A woman with a staff across her back stood a little apart from him, reading from a tablet while the wind stirred loose strands of hair across her face.
 Light armor.
 Relaxed knees.
-She looked casual in the way people did when they were paying attention to everything.
+Casual in the way people looked when they were paying attention to everything.

 A third candidate sat on the hood of a parked jeep, dragging a whetstone down a combat knife with slow, even strokes.
 Lean.
 Quiet.
 Too settled to be nervous.
 Either very good, very stupid, or both.